• Skip to main content

 Health information: Polio, Typhoid: Vaccination recommended.

-Yellow Fever: A vaccination certificate is required from travellers over 1 year of age arriving from infected areas.
+Yellow Fever: A vaccination certificate is required from passengers over one year of age arriving form infected areas.
+Travellers arriving from non infected areas are advised to have the vaccination if travelling outside the urban areas.

 ATM availability: Unavailable.